quovadis-btp/btp-automation/btp-context/readme.md

 This is made possible by a [rich ecosystem of providers](https://registry.terraform.io/browse/providers).
 Providers are a logical abstraction of an upstream API.
 They are responsible for understanding API interactions and exposing resources.

-For instance, the dedicated SAP BTP [terraform provider](https://registry.terraform.io/providers/SAP/btp/latest/docs) is leveraging the server side BTP CLI API.
+For instance, the SAP BTP [terraform provider](https://registry.terraform.io/providers/SAP/btp/latest/docs) is leveraging the server side BTP CLI API.
-Additionally, each provider has its own ecosystem of modules, self-contained packages of Terraform configurations that are managed as a group.
+Additionally, each terraform provider may have its own ecosystem of modules, self-contained packages of Terraform configurations that are managed as a group.
 For instance, for sap btp: https://registry.terraform.io/providers/SAP/btp/latest

 <table style="width: 100%; border-collapse: collapse; background-color: #f5f5f5;" border="1">